Ken Aston: FIFA Referees' Committee

 Aston did not referee any more games either in the 1962 tournament (having strained his Achilles Tendon), or in later World Cups.
 He was, however, appointed to the FIFA Referees' Committee for eight years, chairing it for four.
 He was in charge of all referees for the 1966, 1970, and 1974 World Cups.

 In 1966 Aston also introduced the practice of naming a substitute referee who could take over in the case of the referee being unable to continue for any reason (this eventually evolved into the practice of having a designated fourth official).

 He also successfully proposed that the pressure of the ball should be specified in the Laws of the Game.
 In 1974, he introduced the number board for substitutes, so that players could easily understand who was being substituted.

-He was also credited for the improvement of refereeing beginning with the World cup 1970 in Mexico through his efforts to bring about uniformity.
+He was also credited for the improvement of refereeing beginning with the 1970 World Cup in Mexico through his efforts to bring about uniformity.